GokulKrishna9500/Portfolio-simple-website/README.md

 Features:
 Responsive Design: Built using HTML and CSS, the website is fully responsive, ensuring optimal viewing experience across a wide range of devices.

 Home Page: The home page provides an introduction to who I am, my skills, and highlights of my work.
 It serves as the main entry point to navigate through the portfolio.
 Contact Page: Connect with me easily through the contact page.
-Feel free to reach out with inquiries, feedback, or collaboration opportunities.

 Technologies Used:
 HTML5